 Details of Risk / Issue Audit Approach Audit findings reported in the previous audit We followed up on last year's audit issues during the audit.
 Where issues were not resolved it has been re-reported.
 Changes to accounting standards: AASB 1059 - Service Concession Arrangement: Grantors We reviewed management's assessment of the impact of the new accounting standard on the financial statements and agree that the adoption of the accounting standard has no impact on the financial statements.
-Changes to Local Government (Financial Management) Regulations : We reviewed the financial statements and confirmed that management has complied with the regulation as per note 20 to the financial statements.
+Changes to Local Government (Financial Management) Regulations: We reviewed the financial statements and confirmed that management has complied with the regulation as per note 20 to the financial statements.
 Regulation 44 - Fees etc. to council members, information about in annual financial report In relation to fees, expenses or allowances paid to council members, the mayor or the president the annual financial report is to include, for each person - (a) the nature of the fee, expense or allowance; and (b) the total amount or value of each class of fee, expense or allowance.
 Potential impact of the Federal Court judgement about casual employment classification in the WorkPac Pty Ltd v Rossato on Council.
 We reviewed management's assessment and agree that the judgement does not have an impact on the financial statements.
 Long Service Leave Act 1958 Long service leave is a paid leave entitlement for employees who have worked continuously in a business for a specified period of time.
 Full time, part time and casual employees are entitled to long service leave.
 We performed audit procedures on the long service leave provision recognised by management and found that the Council complied with the Long Service Leave Act.

-We have identified the following aroos that we consider We reviewed the related audit avidence as part of our audit testing and confirmed that We have identified the following areas that we consider We reviewed the related audit evidence as part of our audit testing and confirmed that require additional focus during our 2019-20 local government audits: statements in relation to the risks identified.
+We have identified the following areas that we consider We reviewed the related audit evidence as part of our audit testing and confirmed that require additional focus during our 2019-20 local appropriate recognition and measurement and disclosures have been made in the financial government audits: statements in relation to the risks identified.
 Related party disclosures Revenue recognition Unauthorised expenditure Unrecorded liabilities and expenses Fictitious employees Valuation and estimation on rehabilitation of landfill cells and site usage.
-Revaluation of Land and Buildings and Structures The following annual financial report items are derived from accounting estimates and hence will receive specific audit attention: Provision for annual and long service leave Provision for landfill rehabilitation and environmental monitoring Impairment of assets Revaluation of land and buildings Revaluation of Structures We reviewed the methodology and underlying data that management used when determining critical accounting estimates.
+Revaluation of Land and Buildings and Structures g The following annual financial report items are derived from accounting estimates and hence will receive specific audit attention: • Provision for annual and long service leave • Provision for landfill rehabilitation and environmental monitoring • Impairment of assets • Revaluation of land and buildings • Revaluation of Structures We reviewed the methodology and underlying data that management used when determining critical accounting estimates.
 We confirmed the reasonableness of the assumptions and corroborating representations.
 Important changes in management or the control environment.
 None during the financial year.